Alex-developer/OneHUD/README.md

 ![alt tag](https://github.com/Alex-developer/OneHUD/blob/master/OneHUD/assets/Screenshots/Misc/trackrecorder.gif)

 The track recorder (See videos below).
-NOTE: This is very much an Alpha version of the recorder
+NOTE: This is very much an Alpha version of the recorder.
+The idea behind the track recorder is that you drive a few laps in the game and pick the best one to then use on the dashboards or trackmap.
+There are still a few issues, particularly on the first lap out of the pits but they will be sorted.

 ## Videos